 Overview

-Most updates appear within one or two months, but some new activity registers almost immediately, or after a few weeks.
-The timing depends on when the lender reports the updated balance to the credit bureaus, and the majority of lenders report on a monthly basis — usually around the closing date on your statement.
+Staying on top of your credit report can help keep your finances — and identity — in check.
+But how often does your credit report hit the refresh button?
+Most credit report updates appear within one or two months, but some new activity registers almost immediately, or after a few weeks.
+The timing depends on when the lender reports the updated score to the credit bureaus.
+Most lenders report monthly, usually around the closing date on your statement.

 How often do credit issuers report to the bureaus?